josephhilby/HackPlusPlus/docs/00_root.md

 ## What is a program?

-**A program** can be understood as a set of instructions that lowered through four cooperating abstractions that get progressively closer to machine execution over time...
+**A program** can be understood as a set of instructions that are lowered, or transformed, through multiple cooperating abstractions inorder to get progressively closer to machine execution...

 ::: info Software Toolchain
 1. **Design-Time** — transforms an idea into structured high-level source code written by a human
 2. **Compile-Time** — analyzes and translates source code into increasingly lower-level intermediate representations (IR)
-3. **Run-Time** — models basic program execution through a standard virtual machine (VM) abstraction
+3. **Run-Time** — defines the semantic behavior of program execution (often modeled as a virtual machine)
-    - In Hack++, these runtime behaviors are compiled away through translation rather than executed by the VM itself.
+   - In Hack++, these runtime behaviors are compiled away through translation rather than executed by a VM.
 4. **Execution-Time** — executes machine instructions defined by the hardware instruction set architecture (ISA)
 :::